 You can use your label maker to label the drawers for clothing or shelving in the pantry.
 Add Post-It notes to bins so you know what is inside until you get or make other types of labels.
 By making sure everything is labeled, you can easily store it without having to think about it.

 I have shared countless ways to create labels as well.
 From picture labels on the kids’ toy bins to decorative pantry labels!
-You can see all my favorite labeling supplies here!
+But my favorite are sticker labels pack you can get in my shop!

 To actually declutter your home in one weekend, you need to create a plan.

 Once you have that plan set, create a declutter caddy.
 This caddy will help you as you declutter each room on your plan.

 Group like items together and store them together.

 Make sure you label everything.
 The labels help you keep your space organized because you know where everything is supposed to go.